TMJ Disorder Treatments

 Joint Surgery

 This last option is recommended for individuals with severe or long-lasting cases.
 Most people recover without the need for surgery, however.
-If necessary, our dental surgeon will discuss all your available options so you can make an informed decision.
+If necessary, our dental surgeon will discuss all your options so you can make an informed decision.

 No more pain!
 Treat your TMJ Disorder at SDG.